mohanadarafe/ConcordiaScrapper/ConcordiaScrapper/ConcordiaScrapper/README.md

 ### Run
 You can run the crawler using the following command:
 ```
-scrapy crawler concordia -a limit=100
+scrapy crawl test -a limit=100

 limit: upper bound on the number of files to download
 ```